mrcam25/azerothcore-wotlk/deploy/README.md

 Quick overview: it's using a Helm Chart and Templates to pull Docker images down and build up kubernetes pods inside a cluster.

-1. Run `Docker Compose Build`
+1. Run `docker compose build`
 2. Run ```helm upgrade azerothcore-wotlk . --install --debug --create-namespace -nazerothcore-wotlk```
-3. Run `create_mysql.sql`
+3. Run `create_mysql.sql` in the ac-database-0 pod
-4. Wait for `db-import-job` to run - it needs the above SQL adding to run
+4. Wait for `db-import-job` to run - it needs the above SQL adding before it can succeed
-5. Wait for the `ac-worldserver` and `ac-authserver` to run - they need the import to have completed first
+5. Wait for the `ac-worldserver` and `ac-authserver` to run - they need the import to have succeeded before it can see the tables/config
-6. Shell into the `ac-worldserver` pod and use `screen -r worldserver` to access the command prompt from the AzerothCore docs
+6. Attach to PID 1 of the `ac-worldserver` pod to access the command prompt from the AzerothCore docs
+7. Forward the service port for the worldserver: `kubectl port-forward svc/ac-worldserver-service -n azerothcore-wotlk 8085:8085`
+8. Forward the service port for the authserver: `kubectl port-forward svc/ac-authserver-service -n azerothcore-wotlk 3724:3724`

 The command for running the Helm Upgrade uses 4 flags:
 - "--install" create if doesn't already exist